hpc/charliecloud/doc/install.rst

   writing (August 2021), this is probably `commit 56a24f6
   <https://github.com/vasi/squashfuse/commit/56a24f6c7f6e5cfd0ce5185f175da223d00dc1ca>`_
   or newer, and there is no versioned release yet.
-This must be installed, though it can be a non-standard location; :code:`ch-run` can't link with a :code:`libsquashfuse` in the build directory.
+This must be installed, though it can be a non-standard location; :code:`ch-run` can't link with :code:`libsquashfuse` in the latter's build directory.

 Without these, you can still use a SquashFS workflow but must mount and unmount the filesystem archives manually.
 You can do this using the